department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 - Are on active duty now (if you want to use your MGIB-AD benefits while on active duty)

 **And all of these are true.
 You:**
 -	Have a high school diploma, GED, or 12 hours of college credit, **and**
 - Entered active duty for the first time after June 30, 1985, **and**
 - Had military pay reduced by $100 a month for the first 12 months of service, **and**
-- Didn't decline MGIB in writing when you entered active-duty service (unless you qualify under Category III or withrdrew your election not to participate during the December 1, 1988 to June 30, 1989 "open period" for withdrawal), **and**
+- Didn't decline MGIB in writing when you entered active-duty service (unless you qualify under Category III or withdrew your election not to participate during the December 1, 1988 to June 30, 1989 "open period" for withdrawal), **and**
 - Weren't commissioned as a service academy graduate or ROTC scholarship graduate (unless you received the commission after qualifying for MGIB or received a commission as an ROTC scholarship graduate after September 30, 1996 and received $3,400 or less during any one year of your scholarship program)

 #### CATEGORY II

 **All of these are true.
 You:**
 -	Have a high school diploma, GED, or 12 hours of college credit, **and**
 - Entered active duty before January 1, 1977, or you entered active duty before January 2, 1978, under a delayed enlistment program contracted before January 1, 1977, **and**
 - Weren't commissioned after December 31, 1976 as a service academy graduate or ROTC scholarship graduate (unless you received the commission after qualifying for MGIB or received a commission as an ROTC scholarship graduate after September 30, 1996 and received $3,400 or less during any one year of your ROTC program), **and**